 Making 'Buy Online, Pick Up in Store' Work in Magento 2

-It’s no secret that 2020 was a challenging year for retailers.
-In fact, it was almost exactly one year ago when ‘Buy Online, Pick up at Store’ became the overnight focus for many retailers as in-person shopping came to a halt.
+In recent years, ‘Buy Online, Pick up at Store’ became the overnight focus for many retailers as in-person shopping came to a halt.

-Setting up Buy Online, Pickup at Store in Magento Commerce
+Setting up Buy Online, Pickup at Store in Magento 2

 Assuming you have several locations where customers could come pick up their stuff, there are the three primary steps needed to set up your own BOPIS environment in Magento: